breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/index.md

 * Integrated Development Environment (IDE)

   * Visual Studio Code (VSCode) is recommended

+    * Creating files
+    * Running code on your local browser

 Knowledge of additional languages and technologies would be beneficial.
 Some examples are: